majorx234/qtjack_bpm_tab/README.md

 - Gui for tabing BPM and sending periodical MIDI messages
 - WIP!
  - tab button is working
-  - midimessages are sent, but timing is not accurate
+  - midi messages are sent, timing is accurate
- - planned is audio input taht is visualized
+ - planned: audio input is visualized
- - planned audioinput with beat detection
+ - planned: audio input with beat detection
- - planned dial to change phase of sended midi messages
+ - planned: dial to change phase of sended midi messages

 ## Info
 Dependencies: